dotnet/docs-maui/docs/user-interface/handlers/create.md

 }
 ```

+The control must implement its interface, but can also add additional public APIs that will be accessed by control consumers, but not by its handler.

 ## Create the handler interface

-After creating the type for your custom control, you should create an interface for your handler.
+After creating your cross-platform control, you should create an interface for its handler.
 This can be achieved by creating an interface that implements `IViewHandler`:

 ```csharp
 #if IOS || MACCATALYST